VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 exercises the system in exactly the same way that a real user would interact with the system and that it is simple implement initially.
-However, these tests are fragile and will require a considerable maintenance effort to keep up to date as the UI and system change.
+However, these tests are fragile and will require a considerable maintenance effort to keep them up to date as the UI and system change.
 The following code sample shows an example of this approach, defining some of the **Given**, **When**, and **Then** steps from the feature file shown previously.
 SpecFlow uses the **Given**, **When**, and **Then**